anatolio-deb/Multilingual-online-translator/README.md

 ## Motivation
 The project's based mostly on educational purposes.
 It demonstrates the power and sugar behind the Python.
 It envolves basic networking, text processing and exception handling.
 ## Build status
 The bulid status is continiously.
-It can evolve to whatever...
+It can evolve to anything...
 ## Code style
 'Scriptie' for now.
 ## Screenshots